Narva

 Pilots

-Eight diverse and complementary “cultural tourism” areas will allow us to test a wide range of scenarios: inland and coastal, rural and urban, and remote.
+Eight diverse and complementary “cultural tourism” areas allowed us to test a wide range of scenarios: inland and coastal, rural and urban, and remote.